 Duplex printing refers to printing on both sides of paper.
 This saves paper and makes large prints more manageable, but does not save you printing costs.
-For instance, a 30 page print will print duplex on each side of 15 pages of paper, but cost 30 pages to print.
+For instance, a 30 page print will print duplex on each side of 15 pages of paper, but cost $0.07 per SIDE to print (or 30 x 0.07, the same as printing 30 single-sided pages).

 There are two ways to set duplex printing: